-There is nothing like a good night’s sleep and a great non toxic mattress can go a long way in helping with that.
+There is nothing like a good night’s sleep, and a great non toxic mattress can go a long way in helping with that.
 No need to sacrifice the environment either!
-Best of all, just as there are now lots of options for eco-friendly shower curtains, sustainable sofas, and sustainable home decor; there are also many brands to choose from when it comes to a better mattress.
+Best of all, just as there are now many options for eco-friendly shower curtains, sustainable sofas, and sustainable home decor; there are also many brands to choose from when it comes to a better mattress.

 Obasan's Materials and fabrics

-Obasan uses GOTS certified organic cotton from the Andes, GOLS certified rubber from Sri Lanka, and GOTS certified wool from Corriedale Sheep in Argentina.
-They also use wood from responsibly managed forests in Canada, and it isn’t treated with anything or glued.
+Obasan uses GOTS-certified organic cotton from the Andes, GOLS-certified rubber from Sri Lanka, and GOTS-certified wool from Corriedale Sheep in Argentina.
+They also use wood from responsibly managed forests in Canada, which isn’t treated with anything or glued.

 Obasan's Ethical sourcing

-All of Obasan’s mattresses are handcrafted in Canada, ensuring safe and fair labour practices.
+Obasan’s mattresses are handcrafted in Canada, ensuring safe and fair labor practices.
 The brand is also transparent about where its materials come from.
-With certifications to boot, Obasan is definitely worth considering in your search for the perfect sustainable mattress.
+With certifications to boot, Obasan is worth considering in your search for the perfect sustainable mattress.

-There is lots to love at Obasan, including the modular design they use to customize their mattresses based on their consumers’ needs.
+There are lot to love at Obasan, including the modular design they use to customize their mattresses based on their consumers’ needs.
 Best of all, their mattresses can be modified by replacing only the modules required (as opposed to the entire mattress) if your needs change over time (due to pregnancy, injury, pain, etc).

 Organic Lifestyle's Materials and fabrics

-Materials include GOLS certified natural foam latex rubber, premium eco wool, GOTS certified cotton, and no flame retardants in sight.
-Instead, it is wool that acts as a natural fire retardant, offering a chemical-free solution.
+Materials include GOLS-certified natural foam latex rubber, premium eco wool, GOTS-certified cotton, and no flame retardants in sight.
+Instead, wool acts as a natural fire retardant, offering a chemical-free solution.

 Organic Lifestyle's Ethical sourcing

-Not only are several of the materials they use certified, but their mattresses are made in either the US or in Canada; for an eco-friendly take on mattresses you can trust is made under safe and fair working conditions.
+Not only are several of the materials they use certified, but their mattresses are made in the US or Canada; for an eco-friendly take on mattresses, you can trust is made under safe and fair working conditions.

-This brand is committed to offering safer products all around and makes it easier to reach for these products too.
+This brand is committed to offering safer products and making reaching for them more accessible.
 With no polyester, formaldehyde, or any other toxic materials to worry about, Organic Lifestyle makes for a great option on several fronts.
-If you’re also looking for a good deal, you definitely want to check out their selection for more affordable eco-friendly mattresses.
+If you’re also looking for a good deal, check out their selection of more affordable eco-friendly mattresses.

 This mattress maker offers a certified organic mattress made with natural latex foam, perfect for anyone looking for an environmentally friendly memory foam mattress.
-Their mattresses are also tested to show ambient VOCs so no need to air them out before using them.
-An optimal solution for allergy sufferers, Essentia products are also vegan and cruelty-free.
+Their mattresses are also tested to show ambient VOCs, so no need to air them out before using them.
+Essentia products are also vegan and cruelty-free, an optimal solution for allergy sufferers.

 Essentia's Materials and fabrics

-Materials used include GOTS certified organic cotton, GOLS Dunlop latex, essential oils, and GREENGUARD adhesives.
+Materials include GOTS-certified organic cotton, GOLS Dunlop latex, essential oils, and GREENGUARD adhesives.

 Essentia's Ethical sourcing